July 3rd, 2019

-In some cases, a scammer’s goal may be to convince you to click a link and enter your password into a fake, look-a-like site they’ve built.
-In this case, they may try to spoof a legitimate email address.
-Remember — you can always hover your mouse over the link, and it’ll show you where the link is attempting to take you.
+In some cases, a scammer's goal may be to convince you to click a link and enter your password into a fake, look-a-like site they've built.
+Remember, you can always hover your mouse over the link before clicking, and it'll show you where the link is attempting to take you.

 They don't use your name

 Companies you regularly do business with often send you emails with a personal touch, like calling you by your name in the subject line.
 Someone sending a phishing email is not likely to know this level of detail, making them easier to spot.
 They'll use generic greetings like "Hello," Dear Customer," or "Dear Member."